kwyoke/BEng-Project-Blind-image-deblurring-with-deep-learning/README.md

 Contains Matlab code uploaded by Sun et al used as reference in this project.

-2. deblurgan
+2. evaluation_results
+Contains test benchmarks with blur, sharp and deblurred results for both GOPRO and synthetic non-uniform dataset Deblurred results from three algorithms: patchCNN, DeblurGAN, SRN-DeblurNet

-Contains model weights per epoch from training deblurGAN.
+deblurgan.zip contains model weights per epoch from training deblurGAN.
 Finally evaluation results on test benchmarks.
 Full training codes for DeblurGAN from Raphael Meudec's repository: https://github.com/RaphaelMeudec/deblur-gan

-3. evaluation_results
-Contains test benchmarks with blur, sharp and deblurred results for both GOPRO and synthetic non-uniform dataset Deblurred results from three algorithms: patchCNN, DeblurGAN, SRN-DeblurNet